buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 ## Outcast

 Blessed or cursed, the Outcasts are not like us.
 An Outcast is the fruit of a corrupted union.
-If Patrons shouldn't act directly on Earth, or at least that's what Gradh tries to avoid, they often instead use their powers to create a lineage faithful to them.
+If Patrons shouldn' \*\*t act directly on Earth, or at least that' \*\*s what Gradh tries to avoid, they often instead use their powers to create a lineage faithful to them.

-An Outcast is faithful to their Patron and can't do otherwise.
+An Outcast is faithful to their Patron and can' \*\*t do otherwise.
 Fortunately, they are sterile with other races, otherwise they would have already dominated the world.

 An Outcast is more robust and more intelligent.
 Unfortunately, their frenetic life is marked by a short duration.
 Usually, a human Outcast does not exceed 50 years of life.